-Replace the bulgar wheat with quinoa for a refreshing tabbouleh that’s naturally gluten free and oh so healthy!
+Replace traditional bulgar with quinoa for a refreshing tabbouleh that’s naturally gluten free and oh so healthy!
 We love this tasty Green Goddess Quinoa Tabbouleh!

 Can I admit something super embarrassing?